PostHog/s3-export-plugin/README.md

 > [!WARNING]
-> ## This plugin has been deprecated in favor of our [BigQuery destination for batch exports](https://posthog.com/docs/cdp/batch-exports/bigquery).
+> ## This plugin has been deprecated in favor of our [S3 destination for batch exports](https://posthog.com/docs/cdp/batch-exports/s3).

 # S3 Export Plugin